Privacy Policy

 If we no longer require your personal information for any purpose, including legal purposes, we will take reasonable steps to securely destroy or de-identify your personal information except in limited permitted circumstances.

-4. Accessing and Correcting Your Personal Information
+5. Accessing and Correcting Your Personal Information

-4.1 Can I access my personal information?
+5.1 Can I access my personal information?

-You can ask us for access to the information that we hold about you at any time.
+You can request access to the information that we hold about you at any time.
 Simply contact us (our contact details are listed below) to make your request.
 We will always endeavour to meet your request for access within a reasonable time and in the manner requested by you, if it is reasonable to do so.
-However in some circumstances, we may be unable to give you access to certain information, such as where:

 • we no longer hold or use the information;